square/exoskeleton/README.md

 }
 ```

-① An exoskeleton is constructed with an array of paths to search for [subcommands](subcommands). ② It uses the arguments to identify which subcommand is being invoked. ③ The subcommand is executed ④ and the program exits (`0` if `err` is `nil`, `1` or a [semantic exit code][exit] otherwise).
+① An exoskeleton is constructed with an array of paths to search for [subcommands][subcommands]. ② It uses the arguments to identify which subcommand is being invoked. ③ The subcommand is executed ④ and the program exits (`0` if `err` is `nil`, `1` or a [semantic exit code][exit] otherwise).

-To see this in action, take a look at the [the Hello World example project](hello_world).
+To see this in action, take a look at the [the Hello World example project][hello_world].

-In the real world, a CLI might also:
+In the real world, an application might also:
-1. Customize the exoskeleton by passing [options](options) to `exoskeleton.New`
+1. Customize the exoskeleton by passing [options][options] to `exoskeleton.New`
 2. Add business logic between ② `Identify` and ③ `Exec` or ③ `Exec` and ④ `os.Exit`

 > [!TIP]
-> At Square, we use the [OnCommandNotFound](OnCommandNotFound) callback to install subcommands on-demand, check for updates after constructing the exoskeleton, and wrap `Exec` to emit usage metrics.
+> At Square, we use the [OnCommandNotFound][OnCommandNotFound] callback to install subcommands on-demand, check for updates after constructing the exoskeleton, and wrap `Exec` to emit usage metrics.

 # Subcommands